adamggrim/textwarp/README.md

 1. **Copy text to the clipboard**

-    In this example, `textwarp` will manipulate the following clipboard text: `The mind is its own place`
+    In this example, `textwarp` will modify the following clipboard text: `The mind is its own place`

 2. **Run the command**

     Once the text is copied to the clipboard, call `textwarp` from the command line.
-Enter a required argument for the desired clipboard manipulation: `textwarp --camel-case`
+Enter a required argument for the desired clipboard modification: `textwarp --camel-case`

-    For a list of `textwarp` arguments, type `textwarp -h`:
+    For a list of `textwarp` arguments, type `textwarp -h` or `textwarp --help`:
     ```
     -h, --help           show this help message and exit
     --camel-case         convert to camel case
     --capitalize         capitalize the first character of each word
     --curly-to-straight  convert curly quotes to straight quotes
-    --hyphens-to-em     convert hyphens to em dashes
+    --hyphens-to-em      convert consecutive hyphens to em dashes
     --hyphen-to-en       convert hyphens to en dashes
     --kebab-case         convert to kebab case
     --lowercase          convert to lowercase
-    --pascal-case       convert to pascal case
+    --pascal-case        convert to Pascal case
     --punct-to-inside    move punctuation inside quotation marks
     --punct-to-outside   move punctuation outside quotation marks
     --snake-case         convert to snake case
     --straight-to-curly  convert straight quotes to curly quotes
     --uppercase          convert to uppercase
     ```

 3. **Paste text from the clipboard**

-    `textwarp` will copy the manipulated text to the clipboard: `theMindIsItsOwnPlace`
+    `textwarp` will copy the modified text to the clipboard: `theMindIsItsOwnPlace`

 4. **Continue or exit**